tasarma/tasarma/README.md

-- 👋 Hi, I’m Mahmut Tasar
+- 👋 Hi, I’m Dara Tasar
-- 👀 I’m interested in computer vision, deep learning and generally AI.
+- 👀 I’ve been coding in Python and Typescript for over 3 years.
-- 🌱 I’m currently learning NodeJs and deep learning
+- 🌱 I’m learning Rust at the moment.
-- 📫 How to reach me <a href="https://tr.linkedin.com/in/mahmuttasar"> Linkedin </a>
+- 📫 You can follow me on Medium <a href="https://darageoai.medium.com/"> darageoai.medium </a>

 <!---
 tasarM/tasarM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.